 There are 4 steps in the application process:

-Help will be available by telephone and in person.
-Details have yet to be confirmed.
+Help is available by telephone and in person.

-The online application process will be fully open by 30 March 2019.
+The online application process opened on 30 March 2019.

 It is very important that you apply in time so that you do not lose any of your existing rights and entitlements.
 Do not ignore settled status.